How to Get Free Digital PR for Your Business

 - Streamlined – using tools like Buzzsumo and Voila Norbert to research and identify influencers who meet your needs (a more data-driven, quantitative approach).

-One of the easiest ways to get more press for your ecommerce store is to start proactively positioning yourself as a trusted and knowledgeable resource in the space.
-As an ecommerce owner, your goal should be to participate in conversations that are happening about your industry and product category.
+One of the easiest ways to get more press is to start proactively positioning yourself as a trusted and knowledgeable resource in the space; your goal should be to participate in conversations that are happening about your industry and product category.

 To start leveraging yourself as a thought leader in your space, spend time: